 Scott Pine, Chief Operating Officer, Fenwick & West LLP

 Michael Shea, Chief Information Officer, Morgan Lewis & Bockius LLP

 Andrew Shimek, President & Chief Operating Officer, Neota Logic Inc.

-Building the Pipeline: Training and Talent Challenges After the Great Recession
+Redefining the Pipeline: Training and Talent Challenges After the Great Recession

 Law firms today employ up to five different generations of professionals in the workplace.
 For years, the legal and business professional pipelines produced a steady supply of talent ripe for the proverbial picking.
 Since 2007, however, law schools are seeing a steady decline in student applications, and many recent graduates, along with business peers, are finding career paths outside the profession.
 This seismic shift has forced law firm leaders to reevaluate how they design and manage their most expensive resource–people–to meet the ever-changing demands of clients.
 In considering the future of law firms, how are law firm leaders and chief talent officers adjusting how they hire and prepare the next generation?
 How are firms integrating new employees into existing enterprise culture?
 What impact have client requests for more diverse legal representation had on hiring strategy?
 And what lessons can be learned from other professional service industries?
 Our panel will consider these and other key questions as we look ahead to 2018 and beyond.

-Amanda K. Brady, Partner; Practice Group Leader, Law Firm Management, Major, Lindsey & Africa
+Amy B. Mallow, Managing Director, Law Firm Management, Major, Lindsey & Africa

 Jean A. Durling, Chief Talent Officer, Fox Rothschild LLP

 Susan E. Manch, Chief Talent Officer, Winston & Strawn LLP